flaxmans/DecompressionWithBoost/README.md

 ## Compiling the program

-The program must be compiled from source
+The program must be compiled from source.
+Clone this repo, `cd` to it, and then simply type `make` in your terminal.

 ## Usage of wrapper script

 To try it out:

-* Use the wrapper script, which requires one argument, which is the base name.
+* The wrapper script requires one argument, which is the 'base name' of the set of files it will test.
+Two sets of example files are provided in this repo.
+Both are based upon the data from the citation below.

 * It also requires the presence of the file of that name, a gzipped version of that file, and a bzip2 compressed version of that file. (see list of files in repo for examples)